tsullc46/DirectoryCleaner/README.md

 # DirectoryCleaner

-DirectoryCleaner is a Python-based tool designed to help you efficiently manage your filesystem by identifying and removing duplicate files.
-Leveraging advanced hashing algorithms, it ensures accurate detection and safe elimination of duplicates, freeing up valuable disk space and reducing clutter.
+DirectoryCleaner is a Python-based utility designed to help users efficiently manage and clean up their directories by finding and removing duplicate files.
+With an intuitive command-line interface, DirectoryCleaner offers a simple yet powerful solution to declutter your file system and reclaim valuable disk space.

 ## Features